From Dragon Bones to Mighty G: A Short History of SDSU’s Gigantopithecus Replica

 Mighty G was created for an exhibit at San Diego’s Museum of Man (now the Museum of Us) called "Footsteps Through Time: Four Million Years of Human Evolution," which opened in February 2002.
 When the exhibit closed in 2013 the museum wanted to find a new home for the replica and SDSU Biological Anthropologists gladly accepted.
 Mighty G is now stored in Storm Hall 231, SDSU’s Biological Anthropology Lab but he’s cooped up in a closet due to his enormous size.

-Luckily, on Wednesday, March 6th, in celebration of SDSU Anthropology Day, the Department of Anthropology will give Mighty G a chance to enjoy the sunny skies of SDSU campus and he will be on display in front of the library.
-The event will provide students, faculty, and visitors a unique opportunity to engage with our planet's prehistoric past, fostering a deeper appreciation of anthropological research and the evolutionary journey of primates… and an opportunity to take a selfie with the largest primate to have ever walked the earth!
+Luckily the department gives Mighty G a chance to enjoy the sunny skies of SDSU campus when we display him once or twice a year for special events.
+While on display he provides students, faculty, and visitors a unique opportunity to engage with our planet's prehistoric past, fostering a deeper appreciation of anthropological research and the evolutionary journey of primates… and an opportunity to take a selfie with the largest primate to have ever walked the earth!

 Learn more about SDSU Anthropology!